-Here is the story of one of the participants at the forum:
+Here is one of the stories:

 My name is Brian Momanyi, but my customers call me Chapati Millionaire.

 They gave me the nickname not because I am a millionaire but because they think I can become one.

 I live in a tiny room in Ngara, and it is from here that I run my chapati empire.

 I sell tea and chapati to Nairobi's night workers.

 My clients include security guards, construction workers, and sex workers; and most of them are in the city centre.

 My work starts at 10 p.m. and ends at 3 a.m. every day.
 It is risky being out in Nairobi streets at night, but someone has to do it.

 I sell a cup of tea for 10 shillings and one chapati for 20 shillings.
 My customers don't earn a lot of money, so my price has to be competitive.

 I got into this hustle by accident.